 Assistant Professor of Medicine

-- Internship and Residency: California Pacific Medical Center (San Francisco CA)
+- Internship and Residency: California Pacific Medical Center (San Francisco, CA) – Internal Medicine

-- Post–doctoral Fellowship: National Institutes of Health – Credentialing Services (Bethesda MD)/ Rheumatology
+- Post–doctoral Fellowship: National Institutes of Health (Bethesda, MD) – Rheumatology

 Dr. Grant Louie is an Assistant Professor of Medicine in the Johns Hopkins Division of Rheumatology since 2010.
 He graduated medical school from MCP Hahnemann University, completed Internal Medicine residency at California Pacific Medical Center, and received his Rheumatology fellowship training at the National Institutes of Health.
 Upon completion of his fellowship, he pursued formal education in Clinical Investigation through a collaborative training program between the National Institutes of Health and Duke University School of Medicine where he received his MHS degree.

-Dr. Louie evaluates patients primarily at the Johns Hopkins Arthritis Center but also sees patients with inflammatory myopathies at the Johns Hopkins Myositis Center.
-He has a strong research interest in the field of Spondyloarthritis.
-Dr. Louie has established a growing cohort of patients with Spondyloarthritis, some of whom have longstanding Ankylosing Spondylitis while others have early disease with nonradiographic axial Spondyloarthritis.
+Dr. Louie evaluates patients at the Johns Hopkins Arthritis Center and is the Associate Director of the Spondyloarthritis Program.
+He has a strong research interest in the field of Axial Spondyloarthritis, but sees many patients with Psoriatic Arthritis, Rheumatoid Arthritis, and other inflammatory arthritides.
+Dr. Louie has established a growing cohort of patients with Axial Spondyloarthritis, some of whom have longstanding Ankylosing Spondylitis while others have early disease with nonradiographic axial spondyloarthritis.